jjunior84/docker-airflow/README.md

     docker-compose -f docker-compose.yml up -d

-As you can see in composer file we set an fernet_key to be used by the docker-airflow to set the same key on startup across all containers, to generate a fernet_key you can use the follow command:
+As you can see in composer file we set a fernet_key to be used by the docker-airflow to set the same key on startup across all containers, to generate a fernet_key you can use the following command:

     docker run buzz84/docker-airflow python -c "from cryptography.fernet import Fernet; FERNET_KEY = Fernet.generate_key().decode(); print(FERNET_KEY)"

-## Install custom python package
+## Install customs python package

-The entrypoint script is read to take the file requirement.txt from the root system of you container and install all additional package that you want, you just have to mount the volume with the file or add it to the composer yaml file to do that for you
+The entrypoint script is read to take the file requirement.txt from the root system of your container and install all additional package that you want, you just have to mount the volume with the file or add it to the composer yaml file to do that for you

 ## UI Links